• Skip to primary navigation

 Instructions

 • Boil the eggplant shells for about 5 minutes.
-Remove them from the water and let them cool.
-Keep the water simmering.
+Remove, drain, and let them cool.
+Keep the water simmering for cooking the pasta.

 Notes